Advanced-Materials-and-Sensors-Lab/Potenciostato-/README.md

 # Citation

-If you use BioPot in your research, please cite:
+If you use in your research, please cite:

 ```
 E. Torres,